KaylaPosthumusOW/frame_app/README.md

   </div>
   <h3 align="center">Frame</h3>
   <p align="center">
-   Embrace your creativity.
-Frame is a social creativity platform built with Flutter, Firebase, and Bloc.<br>
+   A social creativity platform that fosters daily creative expression through prompts, frames, and community engagement.
+Track your creative streak, share your work, and connect with fellow creators.<br>
    <a href="#getting-started"><strong>Explore the docs »</strong></a>
    <br />
    <br />